 Maintain a Healthy Body Weight

-If you are underweight, your risk of bone loss and fractures increases.
+Suppose you are underweight, your risk of bone loss and fractures increases.
 Excess weight also increases the risk of fractures in your wrists and arms.
 Maintaining a healthy body weight is good for bone health and general health.

 Between age 18 and 50, you need 1000 mg of calcium daily.
 After women turn 50 and men turn 70, this amount increases to 1200 mg.
-Good sources of calcium include dark green leafy vegetables, fortified orange juice and cereals, low-fat dairy products and canned sardines or salmon.
-Soy products, such as tofu also contain calcium.
+Good sources of calcium include dark green leafy vegetables, fortified orange juice and cereals, low-fat dairy products, and canned sardines or salmon.
+Soy products, such as tofu, also contain calcium.

 Ideally, begin regularly exercising when you are young and continue to exercise throughout your life, but exercise can benefit your bone health whenever you start.
 Combine weight-bearing exercises with strength training and balance exercises.
 The best weight-bearing exercises include jogging, walking, stair climbing, and skiing.
 Balance exercises like Tai Chi can reduce the risk of falling as you age.